sachamasry/sachamasry.com/content/work/web-applications/patient_dashboard.md

 {{<figure src="/img/web-applications/patient_dashboard-rfm_analytics.jpg" title="RFM metrics">}}

-RFM is a methodology which attempts to segment patients by three criteria: the recency of their last appointment, the frequency of their appointments, and their revenue to date.
+RFM is a methodology by which patients are segmented according to three criteria: the recency of their last appointment, the frequency of their appointments, and their revenue to date.
 This section presents a coarse overview of the overall patient figures.